 - Add the fajitas seasoning ingredients to a small mixing bowl and stir together.

-- Generously sprinkle the fajita seasoning on both sides of the chicken and use your fingers press it into the chicken.
+- Generously sprinkle the fajita seasoning on both sides of the chicken and use your fingers to press it into the chicken.

 - Heat the oil in a large skillet over medium heat.
 Sear the chicken breasts for about 7-8 minutes on each side.
-Then remove them from the pan and let the chicken rest for a few minutes before slicing into strips.

 - While your chicken is cooking, cut the bell peppers and onion into thin slices.